cyanoei/duke-team/docs/ppp.md

    ![](images/add_loan_mrq.png)

-Realistically, you may not have sufficient quantity of a Stock at the moment you add it into the system.
+Realistically, you may not have sufficient quantity of a stock at the moment you add it into the system.
 Thus, it is normal to receive minimum quantity warnings when adding a stock that currently has less than the minimum quantity, as shown below.

    ![](images/add_below_mrq.png)

 #### 3.7.3 Listing Stocks that are low in quantity: `list minimum`

-This shows you a complete list of Stocks below their minimum required quantities.
-This list allows you quickly determine which Stocks are running out, and understand how much of this is due to excessive loaning or loss [coming in v2.0] of items.
+This shows you a complete list of stocks below their minimum required quantities.
+This list allows you quickly determine which stocks are running out, and understand how much of this is due to excessive loaning or loss [coming in v2.0] of items.

 Format: `list minimum`